Waves From Far Away Storms - KION546

 Good to moderate for all reporting areas.

-Weather Story: Building high pressure from the south is working against any further rain chances.
+Weather Story: Building high pressure from the south is working against further rain chances any time soon.
 Weather systems will pass to our north and send some clouds our way, but that’s about it.
 High pressure will strengthen as we head into the end of the week with a gradual warm-up.
-High temps may be 10-15ºF above normal later in the week.
+High temps may be 10-15ºF above normal through the weekend into early next week.
+There are some hints at a pattern change by the end of next week which could lead to cooler, wetter weather.

 From the National Weather Service in Monterey: